-As the School completed the fiscal year, its governmental funds reported a combined fund balance of \$5,116,235, an increase over the prior year.
-Revenues and expenditures decreased overall for the same reasons described above.
+As the School completed the year, its governmental fund reported a fund balance of \$2,397,652.
+Both revenues and expenditures varied for the same reasons described above.

-General Fund Budgetary Highlights
+General and Special Revenue Fund Budgetary Highlights

-Over the course of the fiscal year, the School revised its budget several times.
-These budget amendments fall into three categories:
+Over the course of the fiscal year, the School revised its general fund budget several times.
+Each amendment was done in response to anticipated budget cuts at the state level to prevent budget overruns.